-American Breast Cancer Foundation Joins Forces With the PPA Tour
+American Breast Cancer Foundation Joins Forces with the PPA Tour

 Tournaments to benefit nonprofit’s programs during October’s Breast Cancer Awareness Month

-We are incredibly grateful to the PPA for its dedication to giving back and appreciate the chance to connect pickleball players and fans with the causes they care about.”SALT LAKE CITY, UTAH, USA, September 26, 2022 /EINPresswire.com/ -- A brand-new partnership will bring the American Breast Cancer Foundation (ABCF) out to the pickleball courts in October to raise awareness and charitable donations toward the fight against breast cancer.
+Mobilizing the PPA Tour as a platform for good in order to support those in need around the globe is something we are passionate about.”SALT LAKE CITY, UTAH, UNITED STATES, September 26, 2022 /EINPresswire.com/ -- Brand-new partnership will bring the American Breast Cancer Foundation (ABCF) out to the pickleball courts in October to raise awareness and charitable donations towards the fight against breast cancer.
 The agreement with the PPA names ABCF an Official Charitable Partner of the PPA Tour and will include ABCF representation at the PPA’s two October tournaments: the Guaranteed Rate Championships in Las Vegas and the N2grate D.C.
 Open.

 The American Breast Cancer Foundation is a national 501(c)3 charity based in Columbia, MD that provides financial support to those facing breast cancer.
 The nonprofit will be the official charity at the Guaranteed Rate Championships and the N2grate D.C.
 Open and will have staff on-site to answer questions, distribute information, and organize giveaways, prizes, and more.